Curcumin: From spice to potent anti-viral

 Turmeric, the spice that’s full of curcumin, is available in a few different forms.
 You can purchase curcumin supplements.
 Or you can use turmeric to spice up soups, eggs or stir-fries.

 You can also drink turmeric tea (purchase it or make your own using ground turmeric root).
 Turmeric tea causes stomach upset in some people.
-Here’s how you can make Golden Milk, a more soothing alternative that uses coconut milk.
+You could also search for a recipe to make golden milk.

 You can improve the amount of curcumin your body can absorb by eating it alongside healthy fats like avocado, olive oil and coconut oil.
 Adding piperine (black pepper) boosts its absorption as well.